Teradata/stacki-wiki/Stacki-System-Installation-Checklist.md

 # Adding new install states
 * Create an enum for the install state in class State(Enum) class.
 * Add the enum in the 'class StateSequence' under the relevant OS dictionaries along with the time in seconds by which installation needs to progress to the next state.
+Make sure it is inserted into the correct place within the dictionary.
 * Determine whether this state needs to be monitored in the frontend or installing backend.
    1. Frontend - If the state can be monitored through the log files mentioned above, then the existing code can be modified to accommodate this.
 If its a completely different functionality, a new daemon may need to be written similar to LogParser, MQProcessor etc.
    2. Installing Backend - For example if a new state 'DISKS_NUKED' needs to be added, the smq-publish command can be called in the installation code in the below format: